arcadexyz/pawnfi-contracts/docs/FlashRollover.md

 - Initiator of the flash loan must be the rollover contract.
 - The contract must have a balance greater than or equal to the specified funds at the start of the loan.

+Emits a `Rollover` event.
+If the rollover is a legacy migration, also emits `Migration` event.

 ### `_executeOperation` _(internal)_

 ```